xma711/notebook/iot/wsn/differences_WSN_MANET_WMN/README.md

 	- personal area networks (PAN) using laptops, smartphones, smartwears etc

-differences between WSN and "mobile ad-hoc network MANET
+Differences between WSN and "mobile ad-hoc network MANET
 -------------------------------------------------------------------------------------------

 Based on https://www.quora.com/What-is-the-difference-between-wireless-sensor-networks-and-ad-hoc ,
 WSN's topology is more stable (nodes are fixed), so routes are fixed most of the time.
-Of course, nodes in WSN are to sense something..
+Of course, nodes in WSN are to sense something.
-(the decision of what routes to send can be determined by gateway only based on the link. though i don't agree..)

 On the other hand, ad-hoc usually means mobile or changing topology.
 The network must repeatedly reconfigure its routes.